Nightcrawler (film): Plot

-That night, Lou and Rick track down one gunman to his house, staking it out.
-Uneasy about this, Rick negotiates a raise and promotion from Lou, which helps salve his worry.
-Lou delays calling the police, he wants a more public area for recording the arrest, which he predicts will be violent.
-Alarmed at possible innocents being hurt, Rick reopens negotiation, irritating Lou and demands half the $50,000 reward money for locating the gunman and threatens to tell the police about Lou withholding evidence.
-Lou is forced to acquiesce, telling Rick, "you can't un-ring the bell."
+That night, Lou and Rick track one gunman to his house, staking it out.
+Uneasy, Rick negotiates a raise and promotion, which helps salve his worry.
+Lou delays calling the police, wanting a more public area for recording the arrest, predicting it will be violent.
+Alarmed at possible innocents being hurt, Rick reopens negotiation, irritating Lou.
+He demands half the $50,000 reward money for locating the gunman and threatens to tell the police about Lou withholding evidence.
+Under duress, Lou is forced to acquiesce.

 The gunman then leaves and picks up his partner.

-Lou and Rick follow the pair to a crowded diner, where Lou calls the police, warning them the suspects are armed.
-The police arrive and exchange gunfire with the suspects.
-A police officer is shot and one killer is gunned down while the other escapes in the Escalade.
-The police give chase.
-Lou and Rick follow close behind, filming the pursuit, which culminates in a long multiple-car collision.
-Lou approaches the gunman's crashed vehicle and peers inside, then instructs Rick to film the aftermath, claiming that the gunman is dead.
+Lou and Rick follow them to a crowded diner, where Lou calls the police, warning them the suspects are armed.
+The police arrive, where they shoot and kill one of the gunmen after a police officer is shot, and the other escapes in the Escalade.
+Lou and Rick follow close behind the pursuing police, filming it, which culminates in a long multiple-car collision.
+Lou approaches the gunman's crashed vehicle and peers inside, then instructs Rick to film the aftermath, claiming the gunman is dead.
 Lou sets up for a wide shot.
-As Rick peers inside the car, he is shot by the gunman, who is still alive.
-The gunman attempts to flee on foot but is shot dead by arriving police officers.
+As Rick peers inside the car, he is shot by the gunman.
+The gunman attempts to flee on foot but is shot dead by arriving police.
 As Rick lies dying, he accuses Lou of knowing the gunman was alive.
 Lou, filming Rick, says he cannot work with an untrustworthy employee.

-Nina is awed by the chase footage and expresses her devotion to Lou.
+Nina is awed by the chase footage and expresses devotion to Lou.
 The news team discovers that the home invasion was actually the criminals breaking in to steal the homeowner's cocaine stash.
-Nina holds the story till the following night's news to maximize the story's dramatic impact.
+Nina holds the story until the following night's news to maximize the story's dramatic impact.
 Police try to confiscate Lou's footage as evidence, but Nina defends her legal right to withhold it and immediately airs it.
 Lou voluntarily speaks with Detective Frontieri and fabricates a story about the men in the Escalade following him.
 Frontieri accuses Lou of lying but lacks evidence.
 Later, Lou now has two vans (as Joe had) and hires a team of interns to expand his film business, telling them that he will not ask them to do anything he is unwilling to do himself.